fionachang/ctf-writeups/2018/security_fest/web/excess.md

 window.alert = (x=>prompt("He confirm.
 He alert.
 But most of all he prompt."));
 ```

-We have to restore `window.alert` to the default alert function.
-We can get the default alert function by referencing the alert function of another window.
-In this case, we are using the default alert function of a new window. _Note: You may need to enable pop-up_
+We can restore `window.alert` to the default alert function by using the alert function of another window.
+In this case, we are using the alert function of a new window.

+_Note: You may need to enable pop-up._

 ```javascript
 window.alert = window.open().alert;
 ```

 Using `alert(1)` will create a pop-up in the new window.
-Thus, we will use `window.alert(1)` so that a pop-up is created in the main window.
+Thus, we will use `window.alert(1)` to create a pop-up in the main window instead.
 Here is the final payload:

 ```
 '; window.alert = window.open().alert; window.alert(1); '